-- The Enforcement division will be building a new team which will require a new GIS map layer. - The system must connect to the Enforcement Notebook (EN) to capture site visits and display a dynamic indicator to show site visited/needs to be revisited. - Will need to bring in new privilege types and get them geocoded. - An assigned officer will need to be indicated in GIS. - Reports will have to be created on visits completed, outstanding, etc.
+- The Enforcement division will be building a new team which will require a new GIS map layer. - The system must connect to the Enforcement Notebook (EN) to capture site visits and display a dynamic indicator to show site visited/needs to be revisited. - An assigned officer will need to be indicated in GIS. - Reports will have to be created on visits completed, outstanding, etc.